Skip to main content

 version string

 This string is opaque to clients and only useful as a way of understanding differences in results for requests using the same image.
 Our service relies on training data, the service implementation, and the underlying platforms we run on (e.g., AWS, PyTorch).
-Initially, the version string will only change when the training data or process changes, but in the future we might provide additional distinctions between versions.
+Initially, the version string will only change when the training data or process changes, but in the future we might provide more distinctions between versions.

 Data object